KinWaiCheuk/AudioLoader/README.md

-# AudioDatasets
+# AudioLoader
-This will be a collection of PyTorch audio datasets that are not available in the official PyTorch dataset yet.
+This will be a collection of PyTorch audio datasets that are not available in the official PyTorch dataset and torchaudio dataset yet.
 I am building various one-click-ready audio datasets for my research, and I hope it will also benefit other people.

 **Currently supported datasets:**
 1. [Multilingual LibriSpeech (MLS) ](#multilingual-librispeech)